 Disappearing Wall – with messages that remain

-You can pull out blocks, discover quotes, read them and take them with you.
+Visitors to the installation are invited to take these words home with them: You can pull out blocks, discover quotes, read them and take them with you.

 The wall will gradually empty out and disappear – but the messages from the survivors will be passed on.

-An interactive art installation for the 76th anniversary of the liberation of the Buchenwald and Mittelbau-Dora concentration camps and their subcamps.
+An interactive art installation featuring quotes from nearly 100 survivors of the Buchenwald and Mittelbau-Dora concentration camps and their subcamps.